Find Cheap Medicare Plans in Your Area

 If you have Medicare Part B, you'll pay 20% of the cost of chiropractic care at a facility that accepts Medicare.
 This is often reduced to $0 if you have a Medigap plan in addition to Medicare Part B. With a Medicare Advantage plan, chiropractic coverage typically costs between $5 and $20 and can sometimes include routine or maintenance adjustments.

-Medicare Part B chiropractic guidelines and exclusions for 2022
+Medicare Part B chiropractic guidelines and exclusions

 Medicare Part B will only pay for chiropractic care if the treatment is medically necessary.
 The most important thing to know is that you need to go to your doctor before the chiropractor.
 If the physician determines that you have a spinal subluxation (misaligned vertebrae), you will be able to use your Medicare Part B plan to help pay for a chiropractic adjustment.